 Drunk driving is illegal because it is such a danger to the public.
 When that danger actually results in injuries, the penalties are greatly increased.
-If you have been involved in a DUI-related car accident that resulted in an injury, or even death, it is critical you contact a Vista DUI with accident lawyer as soon as possible.
+If you have been involved in a DUI-related car accident that resulted in an injury, or even death, it is critical you contact a DUI defense lawyer as soon as possible.

 Fleeing the Scene After an Accident

 One of the worst things you can do if you have been involved in an accident while inebriated is to flee the scene.
 Leaving the scene of an accident is a separate crime commonly known as hit and run and can result in additional fines and penalties, along with up to three years of probation and two points being added to your DMV record.
 Even if the accident was not your fault or if you only hit an object rather than another person or vehicle, you can still be charged with this crime.
 If the accident resulted in an injury, you could even be charged with felony hit and run, which could leave you in prison and will result in your license being suspended.